-The following is a selection of past projects to which significant contributions were made under varying contractual arrangements.
+The following is a selection of past projects to which contributions were made under varying contractual arrangements.
 Dates represent official openings, descriptions are taken from press releases.
 To learn about specific involvements, please get in touch via personal correspondence.
 Current projects will be listed here only some time after completion.
 To respect confidentiality not all past work is displayed on this website.
 All pictures are copyrighted, please refer to the imprint section of this website for a listing of the rights owners.

 Liam Gillick – Filtered Time